Cabot Cliffs photo by Evan Schiller

 Photo courtesy of Wickenburg Ranch Golf & Social Club

+If you’re ever in the valley of the sun, travel up to Wickenburg for one of the best golf courses in Arizona.
 About an hour northwest of downtown Phoenix, the Wickenburg Ranch Golf & Social Club is an antique by the standards of the other courses on this list, opening in 2015.
 But it’s new enough that it’s still accepting some open play before becoming exclusively private to members at the western-styled resort community.

 So, time’s a-wasting, since the Bill Brownlee-Wendell Pickett design was recently named the No. 1 course in Arizona by the readers and players of the Golf Advisor website.
 It’s a unique par-71 configuration in its mountainous desert setting, with six par-3s and five par-5s to go along with seven two-shotters.